The Hunchback of Notre Dame (musical): Plot

+Act I

-Many years ago, orphaned brothers Jehan and Claude Frollo (Frollo) were taken in by Notre Dame.
+Many years ago, Claude Frollo and his brother Jehan were taken in by Notre Dame after being orphaned.
 Jehan grew to be mischievous, while Frollo remained pious.
 After Jehan was caught with a gypsy woman, he was expelled from Notre Dame.
 Frollo eventually became the archdeacon of the cathedral.
 One day, Frollo received a letter from Jehan, and the two met in secret.
 On his deathbed, Jehan gave Frollo his deformed baby before dying.
 As Frollo prepared to kill the child, he suddenly felt as though he was being tested by God.
 Instead, he chose to save the child, naming him Quasimodo, meaning "half-formed," and raising him in Notre Dame.
 As the story progresses, an actor steps forward and assumes the role of Quasimodo, with minor face paint applied to represent his deformity, while the company asks: "What makes a monster, and what makes a man?" ("The Bells of Notre Dame").

 In the present day (in the year 1482), Quasimodo is now a young man, made partially deaf by a lifetime of ringing Notre Dame's bells.
 He talks to Notre Dame's statues of saints and gargoyles about his desire to go to the Feast of Fools.
 Frollo arrives and asks him who he is speaking to, reminding him that the stone statues cannot talk.
 They recite the biblical story of the Flight into Egypt, after which Frollo complains about Paris's gypsies and the Feast of Fools ("Sanctuary Part I").
 Quasimodo offers to protect him outside; Frollo declines, warning him that he would be shunned if he were to go out in public ("Sanctuary Part II").
 Quasimodo sings to himself, yearning to spend one day outside Notre Dame ("Out There").

 In the streets of Paris, the Feast of Fools begins, led by Clopin, the gypsy king ("Topsy Turvy Part I").
 Meanwhile, Captain Phoebus, the new head of Notre Dame's Cathedral Guard, arrives in Paris from the front lines.
 Frollo welcomes him, telling him they must rid the city of gypsies ("Rest and Recreation").
 Clopin introduces Esmeralda, a gypsy dancer ("Rhythm of the Tambourine")—Quasimodo, Frollo, and Phoebus are all entranced by her.
 After that, Clopin holds a contest to crown the King of Fools, the ugliest person in Paris.
 Encouraged by Esmeralda, Quasimodo enters, immediately winning the contest ("Topsy Turvy Part II") before being humiliated by the crowd.
 Esmeralda rescues Quasimodo with a magic trick before Frollo intervenes.
 He scolds Quasimodo; the two return to Notre Dame, followed by Esmeralda ("Sanctuary Part III").